UC3Music/uC3Moy/README.md

 </p>

->*Smint is a mint sweet similar to Grigley's Eclipse
+>*Smint is a mint sweet similar to Wrigley's Eclipse